MikheyevLab/Computing-Fall-2015/_posts/2015-09-16-1-welcome-to-computing.md

 9. What are pipes and how are they useful?
 Give a couple of examples using the commands in Question 1.
 10. Execute the command `dmesg`.
 How would you see only the last 50 lines.
 How about the first 50 lines?
 How would you save the output as a file?
 How would you search the output for a keyword?
 Since the command is creating a lot of output is there a way to read the output at your own pace?
 11. Why do you think using the command line might be useful?
 What surprised you?

+## Class communication

+Please use Slack rather than email for class communication.
+You can use it to discuss problems amongst your classmates or to contact the instructors (using @sasha or @valentin to bring questions to our specific attention).
+We'll make channels for each of the lessons, and you can use them for discussion.
+You can sign up for the course Slack team using your oist.jp email account at [here](http://computing-team.slack.com).